• Hi, my name is

 • Student Affairs: Student development theory; Diversity, equity, and inclusion in higher education and student affairs

-• Methods: Quantitative foundations in higher education research; Review of research in higher education; Applied assessment in student affairs
+• Methods: Quantitative foundations in higher education research; Review of research in higher education; Applied assessment in student affairs; Dissertation proposal writing; Program evaluation

 • Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.